 Speech and Language Assistance

-To gain confidence in my ability at conversing, I had assistance from a speech and language therapist.
-In the videos you see below I was talking to my therapist who recorded me on my mobile phone as I described things I was familiar with.
+I received support from a speech and language therapist who helped me gain confidence in my ability at word selection and conversing.
+In the videos below I was talking to my therapist, who recorded me on my mobile phone as I described matters I was familiar with.

 Summary of "The Island"